tobealive/docs/docs/concepts/memory-management.md

 necessary free calls automatically during compilation.
 Remaining small percentage of objects is freed via reference counting.

-The developer doesn't need to change anything in their code.
+The developer does not need to change anything in their code.
 "It just works", like in Python, Go, or Java, except there's no heavy GC tracing everything or expensive RC for each object.

 ## Control